-The Council also works closely with the Skipton Town Partnership (Formerly the Skipton Business Improvement District) (BID) to develop plans for new events and to enhance those already taking place.
+The Council also works closely with the Skipton Business Improvement District (BID) to develop plans for new events and to enhance those already taking place.

-Our Town Centre Management Team are always happy to discuss potential new events with local groups or individuals.
-You should contact the Town Centre Manager, Brett Butler, in the first instance.
+Our Events Team are always happy to discuss potential new events with local groups or individuals.
+You should contact the Events & Tourism Manager in the first instance.

-Application forms are now available for Skipton Christmas Market, for further information contact us on -
+Application forms are currently available for trading at Skipton Sheep Day, for further information contact us on -

 Telephone: 01756 700553